 Google Photos is where families are most likely to lose something irreplaceable.
 Many people use Google Photos as their primary photo backup, and some use it as their only copy.
 If the deceased used an Android phone or had Google Photos set to automatically back up from their device, there may be years of photos stored in the account that exist nowhere else.

-If you can access the device (phone, tablet, or computer) while it is still signed in to the Google account, you can download photos via Google Photos before the account is closed.
+If you can access the account while a device is still signed in, you can download photos via Google Takeout at takeout.google.com.
+This tool allows you to export all data from a Google account – photos, emails, Drive files, and more – in a single batch download.
 If you cannot access the account directly but Google grants a data request, photos may be included in what they provide.

 YouTube channels